nish17/scheduler/README.md

 ## Must Try: PDPU Scheduler's Phone Gateway 📞 +1 201-298-3936

-Speak `test` once it receives the call.
+Respond with `test` once it receives the call.

 ⚠️ Carrier charges may apply.